CEG4110-Team-Jacob/Project/Deliverables/SoftwareDevelopmentPlan.md

 ## Milestones

 - Important Milestones that some combine the development methodology with constraints you cannot change (e.g., how long the course is).
+They all should be done by 11:59 P.M. of the day.

   - 2/14 Software Development Plan
   - 2/18 Minimum Viable Product Requirements